-APPENDIX 3: INSTALLATION USE AND OF THE OPTIONAL BLOWER
+APPENDIX 6: INSTALLATION AND USE OF BLOWER AND OPTIONAL THERMODISCS

-An optional blower can be installed on the back of the stove to increase the flow of air past heat exchange surfaces and to help circulate warm air in the room.
+A blower is installed on the back of the stove to increase the flow of air past heat exchange surfaces and to help circulate warm air in the room.
 When used regularly, the blower can provide a small increase in efficiency, up to 2 percent.
 However, the use of a blower should not be used as a way to gain more output from a stove that is undersized for the space it is intended to heat.
-You can purchase this option through your Osburn dealer.
-Make sure to specify this part number: # OA10510.

-Your blower has a rheostat, see the illustration on the right to identify the different adjustment positions; either from high (HI) to low (LO) or closed (OFF).
+The blower has a rheostat, see the illustration on the right to identify the different adjustment positions; either from high (HI) to low (LO) or turned off (OFF).

 When using the optional blower, allow the stove to reach operating temperature (approximately one hour), before turning it on.
 The increased airflow from the blower cools the firebox and could affect the start-up combustion efficiency if the blower is turned on too early.
+You can also install a thermodisc to enable the blower to start or stop automatically when the stove is hot or too cold.
+The thermodisc part number is AC05530 for a basic model and ACO2055 for a quick connect model.
+Installation instructions are supplied with the blower and the thermodisc.